George Andrew Davis Jr.: Death and controversy

-On February 10, 1952, Davis flew his 59th and last combat mission of the war in an F-86E Sabre (tail number 51-2752); the circumstances of Davis' death and the identity of the person who killed him remain controversial.
+On February 10, 1952, Davis flew his 59th and last combat mission of the war in an F-86E Sabre (tail number 51-2752); the circumstances of Davis's death and the identity of the person who killed him remain controversial.
 That day, he led a flight of four F-86s on a patrol near the Yalu River, near the Manchurian border.
-Davis' group was part of a larger UN force of 18 F-86s operating in the area.
-As Davis' patrol reached the border, one of his F-86 pilots reported he was out of oxygen, prompting Davis to order him to return to base with his wingman.
+Davis's group was part of a larger UN force of 18 F-86s operating in the area.
+As Davis's patrol reached the border, one of his F-86 pilots reported he was out of oxygen, prompting Davis to order him to return to base with his wingman.
 As Davis continued patrolling with one wingman, Second Lieutenant William W. Littlefield, and cruising at an altitude of 38000 ft, they spotted a flight of 12 MiG-15s of the Chinese 4th Fighter Division heading in the direction of a group of US F-84 Thunderjets conducting a low-level bombing mission on North Korean communication lines.

 The MiGs were 8000 ft below Davis and Littlefield and had not noticed them.
 Without hesitating, Davis immediately flew behind the MiG-15 formation and attacked them from the rear.
 His surprise attack destroyed one of the MiG-15s, and he quickly turned to the next closest MiG and destroyed it before it could outmaneuver him.
 By this time, Davis and Littlefield had overtaken many of the MiGs, and some that were behind them began firing.
-Davis then moved to target a third MiG at the front of the formation, but as he was lining up his shot a MiG scored a direct hit on Davis' fuselage, causing his aircraft to spin out of control.
-Littlefield said later that he had spotted Davis' landing gear open, indicating hydraulic failure, and that he had attempted to defend Davis' aircraft as it lost altitude until Davis crashed and died.
+Davis then moved to target a third MiG at the front of the formation, but as he was lining up his shot a MiG scored a direct hit on Davis's fuselage, causing his aircraft to spin out of control.
+Littlefield said later that he had spotted Davis's landing gear open, indicating hydraulic failure, and that he had attempted to defend Davis's aircraft as it lost altitude until Davis crashed and died.
 Littlefield reported that he had not seen Davis bail out of his aircraft.
 Davis was declared missing in action and presumed killed.
 Intense aerial searches of the area later revealed no evidence that Davis had survived the crash.
-Indeed, a week after the incident, the Chinese military searched the region and recovered Davis' body, which was found in the crashed aircraft.
-The Chinese never returned Davis' body to the United States.
+Indeed, a week after the incident, the Chinese military searched the region and recovered Davis's body, which was found in the crashed aircraft.
+The Chinese never returned Davis's body to the United States.